2023 Best Value Music Schools in New Hampshire

 Best New Hampshire Schools for Affordable Quality in Music

 Our analysis found University of New Hampshire - Main Campus to be the best value school for music students who want to pursue a degree in New Hampshire.
-Located in the small suburb of Durham, UNH is a public school with a large student population.
+Located in the suburb of Durham, UNH is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at UNH are $18,962 per year.
 Music majors at UNH take out an average of $27,000 in student loans while working on their egree.

-A rank of #2 on this year’s list means Keene State College is a great value for music students.
-Keene State is a small public school located in the distant town of Keene.
+A rank of #3 on this year’s list means Dartmouth College is a great value for music students.
+Dartmouth is a medium-sized private not-for-profit school located in the remote town of Hanover.

 In-state tuition fees for undergraduate students at Dartmouth are $60,648 per year.